Henrybsbhp/Resume/README.md

 6. Have the ability to finish the module or project by myself.

 ###Summary：
 * I was working on the international trade before being a iOS developer and I have a great self-learning ability.
-I used my spare time to study the iOS development knowledge on my own and completed an iOS app available the App Store;
+I used my spare time to study the iOS development knowledge on my own and completed an iOS app available on the App Store;
 * Proactive, aggressive, team spirit, being able to successfully work under considerable pressure, hardworking;
 * Good communication skill, be willing to take challenges;
 * Strong sense of responsibility.